-Early- mid March is a great time to prune different shrubs in your yard in preparation for summer time blooming (There is a big exception to that statement and that is regarding spring blooming plants- we will talk about that more below!).
+Early/ mid-March is a great time to prune different shrubs in your yard in preparation for summertime blooming (There is a big exception to that statement and that is regarding spring blooming plants- we will talk about that more below!).
 Most trees and shrubs benefit from an annual pruning.
-It not only keeps them looking nice and tidy (and maintained and just simply pretty!), but also encourages new growth on the plant which is just healthy all around.
+It not only keeps them looking nice and tidy (and maintained, and just simply pretty!), but also encourages new growth on the plant, which is just healthy all around.

--Butterfly bush (Buddleia davidii)
+Butterfly bush (Buddleia davidii)

--Rose of Sharon (Hibiscus syriacus)
+Rose of Sharon (Hibiscus syriacus)

 Burning Bush (Euonymus alatus)

 Heavenly Bamboo (Nandina domestica)

--Summersweet (Clethra alnifolia)
+Summersweet (Clethra alnifolia)

--Crepe Myrtle (Lagerstroemia)
+Crape Myrtle (Lagerstroemia)

-Also, if you didn’t get outside in the (brrr, cold!) winter and prune your ornamental grasses/ fountain grass, don’t sweat it, it’s still a great time now to prune them before new growth appears.
-Trimming them down to about a foot off the ground freshens them up before they are showcased with their long, stately plumes next fall.
+Ornamental grasses: trimming them down to about a foot off the ground freshens them up before they are showcased with their long, stately plumes next fall.

-Instead of “giving it a haircut (or lopping off the top)” an easy way to keep your Forsythia or Flowering Quince looking its best is to trim approximately one third of the long stems back to the ground every year AFTER blooming season (around May).
+Instead of “giving it a haircut (or lopping off the top)” an easy way to keep your Forsythia or Flowering Quince looking its best is to trim approximately one-third of the long stems back to the ground every year AFTER blooming season (around May).

-Using pruning shears instead of hedge trimmers is crucial to keeping the natural, graceful look that is just as much apart of your flowering shrub’s beauty as the blooms themselves.
+Using pruning shears instead of hedge trimmers is crucial to keeping the natural, graceful look that is just as much a part of your flowering shrub’s beauty as the blooms themselves.

-If after cutting back one third of your stems to the ground your shrub then is still too large for your liking, you may trim off the ends of stems here and there and fashion it to the size you desire.
+If, after cutting back one-third of your stems to the ground your shrub then is still too large for your liking, you may trim off the ends of stems here and there and fashion it to the size you desire.